- What questions do you have about The Leptin Rx?

 I had my surgery in May 2009.
 I operated on my own patients the next day.
 I never filled the Rx I was given for Percocet.
 I never, to this day, even went back to my surgeon for any follow up.
 I took my own sutures out and have never looked back.
 I optimized my labs and retooled my supplements and my meds based upon my N=1 and my own medical theories.

 I lost a total of 133 lbs during my surgical recovery.
-I discovered leptin resistance and how to treat it.
-I discovered that the timing of when I eat is more important than what I eat .
+I discovered how altered light cycles caused leptin resistance and how to treat it.
+I discovered that the timing of when I eat, was more important than what I ate.
 I found out that I can’t get away with snacking.
-At the time, I ate a fairly low-carb diet, with most days below 50 or even 25 grams of carbs.
+At the time, I ate a fairly low-carb diet, seasonal diet, loaded with seafood for most days below 50 or even 25 grams of carbs.

 These days, I can eat anything I want.
 After I became leptin sensitive again, I also began IF (intermittent fasting).
 When I had previously tried it, when I was still leptin resistant, it caused plateaus in my weight.